IntersectMBO/lsm-tree/doc/format-run.md

 The file format consists of each part, sequentially within the file.
 This format can in-part be written out incrementally as the index is constructed.
 The primary array is the largest component, and this is the part that can be written out to disk incrementally.
-Its size is bounded but not known precisely prior to the completion of the index.
-The range finder array cannot be written until index completion, but its size is known in advance and so space in the file can be reserved.
-The clash indicator bit vector has the same number of elements as the primary array, but is of course 32 times smaller, so it is reasonable to keep this in memory while the index is constructed and flush it upon completion.
-Similarly, the clash map is small and it can be written upon index completion.
+All the remaining parts can only be written upon the completion of the index.
+These parts must be kept in memory while the index is constructed and can be flushed upon completion.

 ### Ordinary index